sweezyio/Solar/CONTRIBUTING.md

 #### Writing Code ####
 If you know Python and want to help, then feel free to create a pull request, again though, your code may or may not be used in Solar.

+### If you are part of the orginisation ###
+If you are part of the orginisation, feel free to edit code int the unstable file, from there we will update the main file.

 Thank you for taking the time to read these guidelines and contribute.
 - SimpleBinary